-A man who has his gender reassigned to female has failed in a legal challenge at the High Court to a requirement that she must be recorded as the “father” of her two children on their birth certificates.
+A transgender woman has failed in a legal challenge at the High Court to a requirement that she must be recorded as the “father” of her two children on their birth certificates.

-Mr Justice Hickinbottom ruled the requirement did not, as JK claimed, unlawfully interfere with her article 8 right, as well as her children’s, under the European Convention on Human Rights (ECHR) to keep her transexuality a private matter.
+Mr Justice Hickinbottom ruled the requirement did not, as JK claimed, unlawfully interfere with her article 8 right, as well as her children’s, under the European Convention on Human Rights (ECHR) to keep her trans status a private matter.

 In addition, the judge ruled the requirement did not, under article 14, discriminate against JK “on the basis of her transgender characteristic”.

 He said: “The ability to change a child’s birth certificate would be contrary to the coherence of the birth registration scheme, and in particular the principle that a birth certificate shows the relevant details of a child at his or her birth, and those details cannot be changed.”

 The judge added: “There is no country in Europe or elsewhere that enables a person to make such a change as the claimant seeks.”

 He added that the case gave rise “to important issues concerning the rights of transgender women, and their families, in particular the right to keep private the fact that they are transgender”.

 JK had two children, AK and PK, from her marriage to KK, all of whom were named as interested parties in the case.

 When the registrar general for England and Wales refused to show JK on the children’s birth certificates as “parent” or “father/parent”, JK challenged the decision.

 KK gave birth to daughter AK in July 2012 and JK was recorded on the birth certificate as the father using her former male forename.